jhc13/taggui/README.md

 `Latent size`:
 The size of one latent space pixel in image pixels.

-`Quantisize alpha channel`:
+`Quantize alpha channel`:
-When exporting with include or exclude markings in an image fortmat that supports alpha masks (all, but not the classic JPEG) you can make sure that the masks are aligned to the latent pixels that the trainer is using for masked training.
+When exporting with _include_ or _exclude_ markings in an image format that supports alpha masks (all, but not the classic JPEG) you can make sure that the masks are aligned to the latent pixels that the trainer is using for masked training.

 `Masked content`:
-When exporting with include or exclude markings in an image fortmat that supports alpha masks (all, but not the classic JPEG) you can change the content that is invisible due to the mask.
+When exporting with _include_ or _exclude_ markings in an image format that supports alpha masks (all, but not the classic JPEG) you can change the content that is invisible due to the mask.
 It is known that some masked content can slightly bleed through during the